youyuge34/PI-REC/USAGE.md

 **Please read the instructions below carefully**

 (***Note that***: at the beginning, the output window is dark, you can press the keyboard ` g ` for the initial generated output.
-In the subsequent drawing process, press the keyboard ` g ` to view the real-time output changes based on *2nd Generating Phase*.)
+In the subsequent drawing process, press the keyboard ` g ` to view the real-time output changes based on *2nd Generating Phase*.
+If you think the window size is too small to draw, you can use the mouse to resize the drawing and output window.)

 Key | Description
 -----|------
 Mouse `Left` | Draw
 Mouse `Right` | Erase
-Key `h` | Show the help message box.
+Key `h` | To show the help message box.
 Key `[` | To make the brush thickness smaller
 Key `]` | To make the brush thickness larger
 Key `g` | To reconstruct the image from edge and color domain